 The first large outbreak was reported on the island of Yap (Federated States of Micronesia) in 2007.
 The most likely source of this outbreak was introduction of the virus by travel or trade involving an infected person or an infected mosquito.
 Another large outbreak was seen in the Pacific Islands (French Polynesia, Easter Island, the Cook Islands, New Caledonia) in 2013 to 2014.
 This was the first outbreak where congenital malformations (e.g., microcephaly) and neurologic complications, including Guillain-Barre syndrome (GBS), were linked to the infection, although this association was made retrospectively.

-An association between Zika virus infection and GBS was first reported in the current outbreak in July 2015.
+An association between Zika virus infection and GBS was first reported in the outbreak in the Americas in July 2015.
 Current evidence estimates the incidence of GBS to be 24 cases per 100,000 persons infected with Zika.
-GBS has not been reported in children.

 Use of this content is subject to our disclaimer